FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 Culture was €37m over 5 years.
 Formal approval from the Council was being sought to

-proceed with the submission of the Limerick 2020 bid for European Capital of Culture.--- 12
+proceed with the submission of the Limerick 2020 bid for European Capital of Culture.
+---
+12

 The Director and Deputy Director, Limerick 2020 Bid Team, responded to queries